RubixML/ML/README.md

 ```

 ### Extra Tree Regressor
-An *Extremely Randomized* Regression Tree, these trees differ from standard [Regression Trees](#regression-tree) in that they choose a split drawn from a set random set determined by max features, rather than searching the entire column.
+An *Extremely Randomized* Regression Tree, these trees differ from standard [Regression Trees](#regression-tree) in that they choose a split drawn from a random set determined by the max features parameter, rather than searching the entire column for the best split.

 > **Note**: Decision tree based algorithms can handle both categorical and continuous features at the same time.